EDUCATION

 Composition Contest

 In the spirit of creativity and honoring our jazz legacy, Essentially Ellington seeks to encourage young musicians to compose and arrange by offering the Essentially Ellington Student Composition/Arranging Contest.
-Submissions will be critiqued by composer, arranger, and JLCO saxophonist, Ted Nash, and the winning selection will be announced along with the Essentially Ellington Competition & Festival finalist bands on January 15, 2025.
+Submissions will be critiqued by composer, arranger, and JLCO saxophonist Ted Nash, and the winning selection will be announced along with the Essentially Ellington Competition & Festival finalist bands on January 28, 2026.

 The winner will receive a $1,000 cash prize and a composition lesson with Ted Nash.
-The winner will also receive a trip to New York City to observe the JLCO recording session and Essentially Ellington Competition & Festival, May 7-11, 2025 and have their composition recorded by the Jazz at Lincoln Center Orchestra (JLCO).
+The winner will also receive a trip to New York City to observe the JLCO recording session and Essentially Ellington Competition & Festival, April 30-May 2, 2026 and have their composition recorded by the Jazz at Lincoln Center Orchestra (JLCO).

 Selected Participants Receive: participants will receive: